siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.95.md

-**The settings on this page are for version 0.95.
-Please use these links if you are not on version 0.95** You can find out the firmware version by entering $fv or by looking at the console output when you hit reset.
+**The settings on this page are for version 0.95.** Please use the links below if you are not on version 0.95.
+You can find out the firmware version by entering $fv or by looking at the console output when you hit reset.

 * [TinyG Configuration for 0.97](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration-for-Firmware-Version-0.97)
 * [TinyG Configuration for 0.96](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration-for-Firmware-Version-0.96)